bottkars/labbuildr/docs/appendix/common_docker_registry.md

           - /data:/var/lib/registry
 ```

-to make Docker Windows able to pusk images to the linux registry, the allow-nondistributable-artifacts must be set in
+to make Docker Windows able to push images to the linux registry, the allow-nondistributable-artifacts must be set in
  c:\programdata\docker\config\daemon.json
+insecure registry is also defined in that by insecure-registries directive
 example
 ```json
 {